 Dealing with tough, miserable sickness symptoms?
 Just add a bit of Vicks’ own medicated Vapo Steam liquid mix to the provided medicine cup to fill the air with wonderful cold and congestion-relieving medicated moisture.

 Wait, it gets even better!
 You can use soothing menthol VapoPads (available separately) in the side compartment for really fast cold relief too.

 The generous 1 gallon water tank lets you run it all night long without having to get up and refill it.
 On the low setting I’ve gotten about 12 hours of use out of it between refills.

-While not quiet as quiet as cool mist models, it’s still very low-noise and won’t disturb you while you’re sleeping, reading, or any other activities at home.
+While not quite as quiet as cool mist models, it’s still very low noise and won’t disturb you while you’re sleeping, reading, or any other activities at home.